justayushmani/zenyukti.github.io/README.md

 ### Automatic Deployment

 The project is automatically deployed to GitHub Pages when changes are pushed to the `main` branch.

+### Development Branch

+We use a `dev` branch for development and integration.
+All feature work and pull requests should target this branch.
+After thorough testing, changes from `dev` are merged into `main` for production deployment.

 ### Manual Deployment